Anik2519/2nd-Api/README.md

 # 2nd-Api
 used mongodb in api

-app is the main app
+app is the main application.

-profile is the router to it
+profile is the router to app